dougmac3/KES_AEScriptsInfo/README.md

 <a name="helper-functions"></a>
 ## OPTIONAL HELPER FUNCTIONS
-This functions are here for you to use if you need them but you absolutely do not need to use them
+These functions are here for you to use if you need them but *they are completely optional*

   1. [Open URL](#openURL)
   1. [External Settings](#externalSettings)